andrewdisley/realchange-cms/hugo/content/get-involved/_index.md

   Sign up to a sponsored run, walk or anything you like and raise money for people in your area who are homeless.
-You can set up a fundraiser page by going to www.justgiving.com/campaign/realchangerochdale and clicking 'Start Fundraising'.

   Check out [Just Giving's Fundraising